samiyaalizaidi/Direct-Digital-Synthesizer/README.md

 }
 ```
 ## Implementation
 The Verilog code was written and simulated using ``Xilinx Vivado v2020.1``.
-The file ``phase_accumulator.v`` consists the code for the phase accumulator and the file ``phase_to_amplitude_converter.v`` consists of the look-up table/ranges used to map a given phase to its amplitude.
-Both of these modules were then cascaded using the top level module, ``sine_wave_generator.v``.
+The file ``phase_accumulator.v`` consists of the code for the phase accumulator and the file ``phase_to_amplitude_converter.v`` consists of the look-up table/ranges used to map a given phase to its amplitude.
+These modules were then cascaded using the top-level module, ``sine_wave_generator.v``.

+``testbench.v`` is the testbench used to simulate the top-level module and obtain the waveforms.
+The results of this simulation were dumped into the TCL console and subsequently stored in a ``.txt`` file.
+Then, the results from that file were read and visualized using the MATLAB script, ``sine_wave_display.m``.
 ## Results